Introduction to Smalti, weekend intensive

 Mexican smalti is known for a painterly effect, Italian for purity of color.
 We will be using both.

-Students must bring a good quality mosaic wheel tool.
+Students please bring a good quality mosaic wheel tool.
 As an option students can also a bring hammer and hardie.
-There will be a hammer and hardie available for demonstration.
+There will be enough hammer and hardies available for students to share.
 Also bring a good quality long tip tweezers.
 A detailed tool/supply list will be sent out 2 weeks in advance.

-If you do not finish your work during clsss you will be sent home with enough material to finish on your own.
+If you do not finish your work during class you will be sent home with enough material to finish on your own.
 Pieces are not grouted.